wphicks/wphicks.github.io/_posts/2016-07-05-riverdottir.md

 ### Footnotes

-[^1]: Due to Youtube formatting requirements, the video/audio quality is not
+[^1]: Due to some sort of conversion issue on upload to YouTube, the
-      ideal for this documentation, so I encourage you to check out the "live" runnable jar version if possible.
-Finding a way around these limitations is high on my ever-overflowing todo list, so you should hopefully see a cleaner version next time you visit.
+    video/audio quality is not ideal for this documentation, so I encourage you to check out the "live" runnable jar version if possible.